andylamp/stanford_fin_auto/02 - RE and their Properties/01-RE-Quiz.md

 ## Answer

+ 1. `10011101`
+ 2. `011011110`
+ 3. `01110011`
+ 4. `11001110`

+Well, in order to find that we have to evaluate each option; remember that for a string to be in the Kleene star of a language it has to be comprised out of multiples of each contents, that is we *must* be able to break the string down to multiples of the language alphabet; for example the string `01110` *is* in the Kleene star of `L` because it's comprised out of 1 x `011` and 1 x `10`.
+Now from the given strings above the only string that we **cannot** break up into multiples of `L` basic constructs is the one from **option 1**: `10011101`

+Let us examine why this is the case, fist of all the string can be matched initially using only `10`, then we are left with `011101`.
+This we can match using again only one construct `011`, and we are left with `101`.
+Then we can match again `10` and we are left with a single `1` character that we cannot match, as `L` does not have a single `1` in its set of constructs.

+Thus the correct answer is **option 1**: `10011101`

 # Question 2

 This DFA shown below accepts a certain language `L`.
 In this problem we shall consider certain